ouravantgarde/red-rainbow/competitors.md

 Killed by Veinspasm: Suffer.

-Killed by Death Fantasy: Join me.
+Killed by Death Fantasy: Join in our indulgence.

 %-se\[-\] **Compendium Entry**